Picture by Bill Oxford

-Biotechnology has long been a target of state sponsored espionage.
-In 1848 Scottish botanist Robert Fortune traveled to Fujian province in disguise to discover the secret of Chinese tea processing to aid the development of British East India plantations and in 1989 West German agent Karl Heinrich Stohlze seduced a manager at a Boston biotechnology firm to provide him proprietary documents about biotech research to pass on to Siemens.
-The threat not only continues today, it is growing.
+Biotechnology has long been a target of state-sponsored espionage.
+In 1848 Scottish botanist Robert Fortune travelled to Fujian province in disguise to discover the secret of Chinese tea processing to aid the development of British East India plantations, and in 1989 West German agent Karl Heinrich Stohlze seduced a manager at a Boston biotechnology firm to provide him proprietary documents about biotech research to pass on to Siemens.
+The threat not only continues today, but it is also growing.
 Although understanding the complete extent of biotech espionage is difficult, Ventria Bioscience, GlaxoSmithKline, Dow AgroSciences LLC, Cargill Inc, Dupont Pioneer and Monsanto have all experienced theft of trade secrets or biological materials by current or former employee(s) within the last 10 years.
-Most recently, the COVID-19 crisis has focused attackers on those organizations working on a cure according to intelligence agencies in the US, UK and Belgium, among others.
+Most recently, the COVID-19 crisis has focused attackers on those organizations working on a cure, according to intelligence agencies in the US, UK and Belgium, among others.
 Indeed, many biotech companies are effectively ‘under siege’.
 This is where geopolitical tensions are played out: in the research frontlines.
-In this blog we highlight the characteristics that make biotechnology particularly vulnerable, the relevant threat events, the non-traditional collection methods available to actors and the special threat posed by insiders.
+This blog highlights the characteristics that make biotechnology particularly vulnerable, the relevant threat events, the non-traditional collection methods available to actors, and the special threat posed by insiders.

 Sector Vulnerabilities: balancing IP protection with third party accesses

 Biotechnology is a broad discipline that historically was led by the Netherlands and Japan but has recently been dominated by the US, UK, Switzerland and Singapore.
-A key driver of a country’s economic competitiveness are new discoveries.
+A key driver of a country’s economic competitiveness is discoveries.
 This ‘early’ knowledge can lead to the formation of an industry cluster, such as the biotechnology clusters found in Boston, Cambridge and Basel.
-For this reason, nation states target small and medium-sized innovative companies where many new discoveries are made.
-When early stage know-how is leaked to competitors in other countries, it reduces the likelihood that clusters will be formed in the home country, regardless of whether initial investments were made there first.
+For this reason, nation-states target small and medium-sized innovative companies where many discoveries are made.
+When early-stage know-how is leaked to competitors in other countries, it reduces the likelihood that clusters will be formed in the home country, regardless of whether initial investments were made there first.
 Thus retaining initial advantage is as important as first establishing it.

-Despite the highly-competitive nature of the industry, biotechnology has had an established tradition of research collaboration.
+Despite the highly competitive nature of the industry, biotechnology has had an established tradition of research collaboration.
 The tension between protecting IP a company depends on to finance its continued existence and advancing the broader goal of improving human outcomes can complicate decision making.
 Some argue that the current pandemic and its aftermath compels organizations to collaborate more with competitors.
-When assessing the risk of sharing, however, consider the costs to national economic welfare if access to technical/ scientific knowledge were to be shared with state-controlled organisations.
+However, when assessing the risk of sharing, however, consider the costs to national economic welfare if access to technical/ scientific knowledge were to be shared with state-controlled organisations.
 The following threat events are of particular relevance to the biotechnology sector: